 Each month, we’re examining the South Africa property trends in 2021, taking a closer look at the local market and seeing how that compares with other global markets – with a particular focus on why investors are investing in UK property from South Africa in 2021.

-- Rental Yields
+- Rental yields of 5.2%

 Find Out More About Investing from Overseas